How to Make a Profit With Your Lemonade Stand

-- What size cup should buy?
+- What size cups should you buy?

 - If your cups hold X ounces and you want to sell Y cups, how many ounces of lemonade do you need?
-Will you have enough if you use the recipe or do you have to double it?
+Will you have enough if you use the recipe, or do you have to double it?

 - The recipe calls for 5-8 lemons and 1¼ cups of sugar.
 If you double (or triple) the recipe, how many lemons and how much sugar will you need?

-- If lemons cost [fill in the cost of lemons], a 5-pound bag of sugar costs [fill in cost] and cups cost [fill in], how much money do you need to start your lemonade stand?
+- If lemons cost [fill in the cost of lemons], a 5-pound bag of sugar costs [fill in cost], and cups cost [fill in], how much money do you need to start your lemonade stand?